Skip to Content

 Iron Pier Beach and Bailie Beach Park are two beaches on the Long Island Sound that have room to stretch your legs or kick a soccer ball, too.

-the peconic river from the riverfront park in riverhead.
+The peconic river from the riverfront park in riverhead.

 3. A quick and easy way to get outside is the Peconic Riverfront Park in Riverhead.
 It’s quaint and scooter and stroller friendly and you’re likely to see ducks, herons and other sea birds.
 Just head toward the river from Main Street and you’ll find it.